reauso/Chatbot/README.md

 python live_demo.py
 ```

 The chatbot will ask if you want to connect to establish a connection to the other chatbots or if you want to use the normal chatting mode.
-After entering 'yes' or 'no' you are redy to go!
+After entering 'yes' or 'no' you are **ready to go**!